climet-eu/compression-lab-notebooks/00-README.md

 > [!NOTE]
 > The online laboratory has only been tested in recent Firefox and Chrome browsers.
 Some features may not (yet) be supported in Safari browsers.

+> [!WARNING]
+> The online laboratory runs with the strict memory constraints of your web browser.
+It is therefore recommended to only open and execute one or two notebooks at a time.
+When a notebook is closed, the kernel will automatically shutdown to preserve resources.
+>
+> If the online lab runs out of memory, you can save your work, close the notebook, and try to restart it.
+If you are still running low on memory, you should first download a copy of your notebooks, then reload the notebook page, re-upload the notebook, and continue working on them.
+>
+> If you intend on executing memory intensive workloads, it is best to continue working on the notebooks locally instead.
+The online laboratory is primarily designed for initial exploration and for sharing codes in a reproducible environment.

 > [!CAUTION]
 > Any changes you make to this notebook will be lost once the page is closed or refreshed.
 Please download any files you would like to keep.